zloedi/qonche/README.md

 # qonche
-A minimal quake-like console in a single C header (stb-style) with no dependencies.
+A minimal quake style debug console in a single C header with no dependencies.
 Try the live demo here: https://zloedi.github.io/qonche/

 This lib PROVIDES:
 * editing: